Melody Sze

 Melody Siu-Wan Sze is a mezzo-soprano singer, voice teacher and singing coach.
+She earned her doctorate of Musical Arts in the United States and teaches in Hong Kong.

 Early life

+Sze was born in Hong Kong.
 She obtained her Doctor of Musical Arts degree from Michigan State University (MSU), majoring in vocal performance and choral conducting as cognate and a Master of Music in Vocal Performance from the New England Conservatory of Music in Boston with academic honors.
 She holds a Professional Diploma in Western Opera from The Hong Kong Academy for Performing Arts (HKAPA) with full tuition scholarship; and Bachelor of Arts degree in Music with honors from The Chinese University of Hong Kong.
 She was a recipient of multiple scholarships, including the Michigan State University Dissertation Completion Fellowship, Hong Kong Arts Development Council Scholarship, the Bernard Van Zuiden Music Fund, as well as the Jockey Club Music and Dance Fund.
 She was a winner in NATS Michigan audition Advanced Men and Women.

-Besides giving private voice lessons, she now teaches at the Hong Kong Academy for Performing Arts, the Baptist University of Hong Kong, and the Chinese University of Hong Kong.
+Besides giving private voice lessons, she teaches at the Hong Kong Academy for Performing Arts, the Hong Kong Baptist University, and the Chinese University of Hong Kong.